 It is a medicine used in patients with heart failure.

-Milrinone is an inhibitor of phosphodiesterase 3 that works to increase the contractility of the heart and decrease pulmonary vascular resistance .
-Milrinone also works to vasodilate, which helps relieve the increased pressures (afterload) on the heart, thus improving its pumping action.
+Milrinone is an inhibitor of phosphodiesterase three that works to increase the contractility of the heart and decrease pulmonary vascular resistance.
+Milrinone also works to vasodilate, which helps relieve the increased pressures (afterload) on nature, thus improving its pumping action.

-Although it has been used in people with heart failure for many years, recent studies suggest that milrinone may have some negative side effects that have caused some debate about its clinical use.
+Although it has been used in people with heart failure for many years, recent studies suggest that milrinone may have some adverse side effects that have caused some debate about its clinical use.

-The use of milrinone after cardiac surgery has been the subject of debate due to the possible increased risk of postoperative atrial arrhythmias.
+The use of milrinone after cardiac surgery has been debated due to the possible increased risk of postoperative atrial arrhythmias.